radiantearth/stac-best-practices/best-practices-catalog-and-collection.md

 graph LR
     a["Is my catalog available from a single url?"]@{ shape: decision }
-    b["Use a self link on the root catalog"] c["Root catalog has no self link"]
-    d["Use relative links"]
+    b["Use a self link on the root catalog"] c["No self link on the root catalog"] d["Use relative links"]
     e["Use absolute links"]
     f["Use relative asset hrefs"]